 What we love: Backcountry has some of the most detailed contextual facets we’ve seen.
 For a search for snowboard clothing, customers can filter by everything from seaming and weight to insulation and shell construction.
 This helps build confidence that the folks at Backcountry know their outdoor gear inside and out, and are dedicated to helping customers find just the right item.

 Serena & Lily

 Modern furniture company Serena & Lily offers proof that faceted search doesn’t have to mean a clunky or complicated user experience.
 Their clean filtering for search results opts for collapsed filters by default so that customers can open and select what they’d like.

 What we love: Serena & Lily understands how people shop for furniture—they look for coordinating pieces and collections.
 The “Collection” facet above allows shoppers to refine results by collection, seeing all matching pieces in one place.
 This increases average order value by providing upsell opportunities and builds customer trust in the brand.

-Wellness retailer LuckyVitamin understands that the world of supplements and vitamins can sometimes get confusing for customers.
-In a situation where a single query for “vitamin C” could return hundreds of products, faceted search (combined with AI and machine learning for personalization) provides shoppers with a better experience by allowing them to narrow down those results quickly.
+Shoe manufacturer Birkenstock understands the possible uncertainty that comes with buying the right pair of footwear online.
+In a situation where a single query for “women’s shoes” could return hundreds of products, faceted search (combined with AI and machine learning for personalization) provides shoppers with a better experience by allowing them to narrow down those results quickly.

-What we love: LuckyVitamin uses lifestyle facets like “diet” and “health concern” to help customers find the right products for their needs.
-Analyzing what each customer clicks on after refining their search, LuckyVitamin’s product discovery platform uses those insights to make more attractive suggestions in the rest of the site experience and optimize for conversions.
-For example, clicking on products with the “insomnia” attribute might make products like eye masks or lavender oil show up higher on other pages.
+What we love: As we mentioned before, Birkenstock is one of those ecommerce sites that pre-builds facets and filter selections into search results, making it easier for customers to find the right products for their needs.
+Analyzing what each customer clicks on after refining their search, Birkenstock’s product discovery platform uses those insights to make more attractive suggestions in the rest of the site experience and optimize for conversions.
+For example, clicking on products with the “washable” attribute might make more waterproof and easily washable products show up higher on other pages.